Tailscale: A Zero-Config Mesh VPN for People Who Hate Networking

 The result is a familiar checklist of suffering: port-forwarding rules, dynamic DNS, firewall exceptions, and certificate management.
 Get one of them wrong and nothing works, usually with an error message that tells you nothing.
 Tailscale’s pitch is that you should never have to think about any of this.

 Under the bonnet, Tailscale is WireGuard.
-The data plane, the part that actually encrypts and moves your packets, is the same fast, modern, audited protocol covered in our WireGuard guide.
+The data plane, the part that actually encrypts and moves your packets, is the same fast, modern, audited protocol I use for a hand-rolled tunnel in The Tunnel Home: WireGuard homelab access.
 What Tailscale adds is the part WireGuard deliberately leaves out: coordination.

 Raw WireGuard expects you to manually tell each peer about every other peer, including its public key and current endpoint.
 Tailscale runs a coordination server that handles all of this for you.
 When a device joins your network (a “tailnet”), it authenticates against an identity provider, registers its public key, and learns about every other device it is allowed to reach.
 Crucially, the coordination server only exchanges metadata, the public keys and connection hints.
 Your actual traffic is encrypted end-to-end between devices and, wherever possible, flows directly peer-to-peer.